-MR techniques that depict the flow of blood through the capillary circulation of an organ or tissue by different signal intensities are known as perfusion-weighted imaging (PWI).
-Perfusion-weighted images provide direct information on tissue perfusion, regardless of whether blood is supplied through the main vessel or collaterals.
-Perfusion imaging is mainly used to assess blood flow in the brain, the myocardium, the lungs, and the kidneys.
-Blood flow is measured in vivo by monitoring the signal changes that are induced by a tracer entering the tissue of interest.
+Perfusion-weighting MR acquisition techniques image tissues with signal intensities that vary in proportion to the flow of blood through their capillary beds.
+Thus, perfusion-weighted imaging (PWI) allows evaluation of microvascular circulation.
+It provides direct information on tissue perfusion, regardless of whether blood is supplied through the main vessel or collaterals.
+Perfusion imaging is mainly used to asses microvascular blood flow in the brain, the myocardium, the lungs, and the kidneys.
+In vivo, the degree of tissue perfusion is estimated from the magnitude of the signal change that is locally induced by a tracer entering the tissue of interest.
 Exogenous and endogenous tracers are distinguished.

 An example of exogenous tracers are the gadolinium-based contrast agents used in contrast-enhanced MRA.
-These agents have very strong effects on the tissue signal when they flow into the target organ so that regional differences in perfusion are directly seen on the images (first-pass imaging).
+These agents strongly affect the tissue signal when they flow into the target organ so that regional differences in perfusion are directly seen on the images (first-pass imaging).

 The blood itself can be used as an endogenous tracer.
 To this end, the longitudinal magnetization of the blood in a feeding artery is saturated or inverted (arterial spin labeling, ASL).
 When the labeled blood arrives in the target anatomy before complete relaxation of its magnetization has occurred, it produces a decrease in signal.
-Because the signal decrease caused by the inflowing blood is usually too small to be seen directly, the contrast is highlighted by means of image subtraction using two sets of image data obtained with and without presaturation of the inflowing blood.
+Because the signal decrease caused by the inflowing blood is usually too small to be seen directly, it is accentuated by means of subtraction of two data sets acquired with and without presaturation of the inflowing blood.

-A paramagnetic contrast agent passing through a tissue induces transient shortening of its relaxation times, which is seen as an increase in signal on T1-weighted images and a decrease on T2- or $T2^$ -weighted images.
+A paramagnetic contrast agent passing through a tissue induces transient shortening of its relaxation times, which is seen as an increase in signal on T1-weighted images and a decrease on T2- or T2-weighted images.
 Both effects are exploited in MR imaging.

 Contrast medium-based perfusion imaging of the heart, lungs, and kidneys is typically performed with T1-weighted GRE sequences.
 For cardiac perfusion imaging, the sequence must be synchronized with the cardiac cycle and generate at least one image from exactly the same phase of the cardiac cycle every second heartbeat.
-Sequences that collect more than one echo per excitation (multishot echo planar imaging, \blacktriangleright Chapter 8.5) are preferred due to their short scan time.
+Sequences that collect more than one echo per excitation (multishot echo planar imaging, ▶ Chapter 8.5) are currently most often used and most widely investigated, due to their short scan time.
 Perfusion imaging of the lungs and kidneys is usually performed using T1-weighted 3D GRE sequences.
 Evaluation of contrast medium arrival in the target anatomy can be supplemented by monitoring the rate of contrast outflow from the tissue.
-Naturally, this additional step results in longer scan times.
+Naturally, this involves longer scan times.

 Cerebral perfusion imaging is more commonly done with T2-weighted 2D or 3D echo planar sequences which depict the passage of the contrast medium as a transient decrease in signal intensity (dynamic susceptibility contrast-enhanced MR imaging).
-With these sequences, most of the brain can be imaged with acquisition of a new image about once every second.
+With these sequences, most of the brain can be imaged with acquisition of a new image stack every 1 to 2 seconds.

-Ideally, one would determine absolute blood flow per unit time for each voxel of the target anatomy, for example, in milliliters per second and gram of tissue.
-In this way, one could identify even small areas with reduced flow relative to their surroundings and thus reliably diagnose globally reduced perfusion of an organ.
-Unfortunately, absolute quantification of blood flow is difficult to accomplish with both exogenous and endogenous tracers although many published studies report absolute values.
-Numerous factors have to be taken into account with both techniques and a review of the most recent literature suggests that there is still no agreement as to the most suitable approach, at least with regard to the contrast medium-based methods.
+Ideally, one would determine absolute blood flow per unit time for each voxel of the target anatomy, e.g., given in milliliters per second and gram of tissue.
+In this way, one could not only identify small areas with reduced flow by a signal dynamics that differs from the one in their surroundings but also reliably diagnose globally reduced perfusion of an organ.
+Unfortunately, absolute quantification of blood flow is difficult to accomplish with exogenous as well as endogenous tracers although many published studies report absolute values.
+Numerous factors have to be taken into account with both techniques and a review of the most recent literature suggests that there is still no final agreement as to the most suitable approach, at least with regard to the contrast medium-based methods.